Bounds on the game isolation number and exact values for paths and cycles: Game isolation number of paths and cycles

-\proof To prove the upper bounds stated in the claim, we consider the following strategy of Dominator.
+\begin{claim} For every $n \ge 6$, the following inequalities hold. \begin{enumerate}[(a)] \item If , then .
+If , then . \item If , then .
+If , then . \end{enumerate} \end{claim} \proof To prove the upper bounds stated in the claim, we consider the following strategy of Dominator.
 If it is not the first move in the game, then Dominator chooses a vertex $v_i$ such that $v_{i-4}$ is a played vertex and $v_{i-3}, v_{i-2}, v_{i-1}$ are all unplayed.
 If the game is not over, then he is able to follow this strategy.
 We further note that if there is a playable vertex $v_j$ in $C_n$ (at any moment in the game), then there is a sequence of at least four consecutive playable vertices that includes $v_j$.
 Consequently, if $C_n$ contains at most seven playable vertices before a move of Dominator, then these vertices form a sequence, and Dominator can choose one of them to finish the game with this move.
 If the number of playable vertices is eight, then Dominator can follow his strategy, which ensures that the next move played by Staller will finish the game.
 For both the D-game and S-game, we count the playable and unplayable vertices after each move in $C_n$ to prove the upper bounds.
 Let $u_i$ denote the number of vertices made unplayable by the $i^{\rm th}$ move in the game.

 (a) Assume that a D-game is played.
 The first move of Dominator makes exactly one vertex (the played vertex itself) unplayable, $u_1=1$.
 Then, for Staller's move, we have $u_2 \ge 1$.
 As Dominator's strategy ensures, his every later move makes at least four vertices unplayable and hence $u_{2j-1}\ge 4$ for every $j \ge 2$.
 For Staller's moves, we have $u_{2j} \ge 1$.
 In general, there are